This Florida Travel Guide will help you get around our huge state.

 I'm talking about the huge land area that we know as Florida.

-This large area can best be understood by dividing it into geographical regions . for the purposes of this Florida travel guide as shown on the map below.
+This large area can best be understood by dividing it into 8 geographical regions as shown on the map below.

 In addition to the 8 geographical regions of Florida shown on the map, our Florida travel guide also includes a section on the Florida Everglades.
 This huge wondrous River of Grass sprawls over 5 of the 8 regions.

 You can access information about the 8 Regions of Florida by either clicking on the map or on the following links.

 Known as the Florida Panhandle or Florabama.
 From Pensacola in the west to Carabelle in the east.
 Mainly rural, great beaches, large military installations with good government paychecks.